 \subsubsection{Reinforcement Learning}

-We explored RL strategies to incorporate unlabeled, in-domain text into simplification model training.
-Using Proximal Policy Optimization (PPO) \cite{schulman2017proximal}, we investigated RL reward functions based on individual metrics related to reading level assessment (FKGL), semantic similarity (relevance), and likelihood of original vs. simplified.
-Our exploration of RL includes Reinforcement Learning with Human Feedback (RLHF)\cite{christiano2017deep}.
-Figure \ref{sft_rlhf} presents an overview of the RL pipeline.
-Each of these reward metrics is described below.
-In RL frameworks, it is common for the reward values to be in the range [0, 1], where higher values indicate more desirable outcomes and lower values indicate less desirable outcomes.
-For each reward metric presented, individual rewards and composite rewards are scaled to fall in this range.
+We explored RL strategies to incorporate unlabeled in-domain text into training.
+Using Proximal Policy Optimization (PPO) \cite{schulman2017proximal}, we investigated RL reward functions that include metrics related to reading level assessment (i.e., FKGL), topical relevance (semantic similarity), and a data-driven approach to identify simplified text (referred to as Original vs. Simplified below).
+This exploration includes RLHF \cite{NIPS2017_d5e2c0ad}.
+Figure \ref{sft_rlhf} presents an overview of the RL pipeline, each reward metric is described below.
+RL frameworks commonly use reward values in the range $[0, 1]$, where higher values indicate more desirable outcomes and lower values indicate less desirable outcomes.
+For each reward metric presented, individual and composite rewards are scaled to this range.